elixir-ecto/db_connection/examples/db_agent/README.md

 DBAgent
 =======

-`DBAgent` is a simple `DBConnection` process that behaves in a simialr way to an `Agent` except the state is copied to the client process and functions called there.
+`DBAgent` is a simple `DBConnection` process that behaves in a similar way to an `Agent` except the state is copied to the client process and functions called there.
 Transactions are also supported.